Dmitri Megalinsky

-Dmitri Megalinsky, sometimes listed as Dmitry Megalinsky, (born April 15, 1985) is a Russian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for HC Kunlun Red Star in the Kontinental Hockey League (KHL).
-He previously played with Severstal Cherepovets of the KHL.
-He was selected by Ottawa Senators in the 6th round (186th overall) of the 2005 NHL Entry Draft.
+Dmitri Megalinsky, sometimes listed as Dmitry Megalinsky, (born April 15, 1985) is a Russian ice hockey coach and former professional ice hockey defenceman who is currently an assistant coach for Metallurg Novokuznetsk of the Supreme Hockey League (VHL).
+He previously played with Severstal Cherepovets of the Kontinental Hockey League (KHL).
+He was selected by Ottawa Senators in the 6th round (186th overall) of the 2005 NHL entry draft.